dsccommunity/OfficeOnlineServerDsc/Modules/OfficeOnlineServerDsc/DSCResources/MSFT_OfficeOnlineServerInstall/readme.md

 # Description

-The OosInstall DSC resource is used to manage the installation of the main binaries used for either Office Web Apps 2013 or Office Online Server 2016.
+The OfficeOnlineServerInstall DSC resource is used to manage the installation of the main binaries used for either Office Web Apps 2013 or Office Online Server 2016.
 It detects either products installation through a registry key, and will install the binaries if they are not present.